At a Glance - Algebraic Expressions

 in addition to

-In these translations we will use the letter x to represent the variable, though any letter, symbol, or emoticon would work.
+In these translations, we'll use the letter x to represent the variable, though any letter, symbol, or emoticon would work.
 Smiley faces and hearts, anyone?

 |Expression in Words||Expression in Symbols|